 I study open collaboration systems, particularly in data-intensive science, large-scale collaboration, and social computing contexts.
 My research has investigated the sociotechnical arrangements enabling citizen science and the social dynamics of open source software development.

 My research is intended for both my own research community and for citizen science practitioners, so my work is published in venues that span multiple disciplines.
 In keeping with the ethos of the communities I study, I am also committed to making my work as openly available as possible.
-To ensure persistent access, several publications are (also) available in the Digital Repository for the University of Maryland.
+To ensure persistent access, several publications are (also) available in the Digital Repository for the University of Maryland and the Digital Commons of the University of Nebraska at Omaha.
 Please feel free to contact me for copies of papers not linked here or to notify me of broken/paywalled links via the email address on my CV, which includes full details of additional publications and presentations.

 Please note that review requests sent to my former syr.edu email address will go unanswered.